hamk-business-information-technology/os/HAMK_BASIC_Software_MacUsers.md

 ** All completed! **

+## Step 9: Virtual machines platforms

+You have two good options for virtual machines platforms: Vmware Fusion and Parallels.
+Vmware Fusion is free for personal use and Parallels is paid.
+You can choose the one that suits you best.
+> [!NOTE]
+> For now Apple computers are not supporting nested virtualization so Docker and Kubernetes need to be installed to the host machine.

+***Parallels***

+We recommend owners of Mac computers to use Parallels software, which enables Windows programs to run.
+Parallels and other software used in teaching are heavy, so we also recommend that Apple computers have at least 16 GB of memory and an M2 series processor.
+The recommendation applies to level 2-3 in the computer recommendation for educational programs.
+You can download the Parallels software from [https://www.parallels.com/landingpage/pd/education/](https://www.parallels.com/landingpage/pd/education/).
+You can get the student discount by HAMK email.
+The order process goes as follows “Buy now -> Can't find your institution? -> enter my.email@student.hamk.fi

+***Vmware Fusion***

+Vmware Fusion is free for personal use, but needs more configuration than Parallels.
+So we recommend Parallels for new Mac users.
+If you are familiar with virtual machines, you can use Vmware Fusion.
+For smooth working we recommend least 16 GB of memory and an M2 series processor.
+You can download the Vmware Fusion software from [https://www.vmware.com/go/get-fusionplayer-key](https://www.vmware.com/go/get-fusionplayer-key)

+***HAMK Vcommander***

+Third option is to use HAMK Vcommander service, but compared to Parallels and Vmware Fusion, it is not as good.
+You can find more information about Vcommander from [https://www.hamk.fi/it-service-catalog/virtual-it-lab-embotics-vcommander/?lang=en](https://www.hamk.fi/it-service-catalog/virtual-it-lab-embotics-vcommander/?lang=en)

 ## Here are some recommended apps for faster multitasking.

 ** Mac Windows manager / Windows snaping tool **